Misconceptions About the Car Accident Claims Process

 Filing a car accident injury claim is not always a straightforward process.
 Many victims assume the claims process goes a certain way and are misinformed about the process and how it works.
 Unfortunately, following common misconceptions regarding the claims process could put you at a disadvantage and may hurt your chances of securing a fair settlement.

-Below, our lawyers at Lynch Law Firm clear up some of the misconceptions many car accident victims hold regarding the claims process.
+Below, our lawyers at Lynch Law Firm, PC clear up some of the misconceptions many car accident victims hold regarding the claims process.
 If you were injured in a car accident, do not risk mistakes due to misconceptions – contact us for a free, no obligation consultation today.

 Compensation is Legally Guaranteed

 There are no legal guarantees that you will receive compensation after being injured in a car accident.
 Even if it seems obvious the other driver is at fault for the incident, compensation is not cut and dry.
 The driver may be uninsured.
 The insurance company may claim you were partially responsible for the accident, or that your injuries are not as bad as you say.
 The insurance company’s main goal is to save money – they may deny your claim or misconstrue your words to assign fault to you and avoid a payout.

 The Insurance Company Will Offer a Fair Settlement

 As mentioned above, the insurance company is looking out to protect their best interests – not yours.
 Smaller settlements are in their best interest.
 Do not assume the insurance company is looking out for you.

 This means you do not have to accept any settlement offer.
 It is common that the insurer offers a low initial settlement, which may not provide enough compensation for your damages.
 You have the right to negotiate and ask for more compensation.

 A Police Report is Enough to Prove Fault